okeeffed/cheat-sheets/GraphQL/GraphQL.md

 }
 ```

 We can now see the `/companies` url can give us a company.
+To get JSON server to show us who works where, `json-server` works the relationship out at `companies/1/users`